 Opening this account

-- You must be 11 or over and resident in the UK
+- You are resident in the UK.

 Managing this account